BK100/ENSEKTask/README.md

 # ENSEK CSV Parser

 Note - A frontend with CSV upload has been implemented, but data appears to be formatted incorrectly through some undetermined mechanism somewhere in the pipeline - as such, it is recommended to just send the CSV string data directly in a request object to the API controller.
+The frontend has been included as a proof of concept.

 Example request JSON -